apankrat/notes/fast-case-conversion/README.md

 # Table compression, revised

 But wait!
-We can take it a bit further.
+We can do better.

-## Smaller block sizes
+## Use smaller blocks

 Instead of splitting the original 65536 set into 256 x 256 blocks we can try different block sizes.